ashleighschuldt/train_station/README.md

 -must be an alphanumeric string with a maximum of 4 characters.
 #### arrival_time
 - arrival time is the schedule a client wants to add to the train line.
-- use a comma seperated string for multiple times (i.e. 8:00AM,9:00AM,10:00PM)
+- use a comma seperated string for multiple times `8:00AM,9:00AM,10:00PM`

 Returns 200 response on success and 400, 500 etc on errors.